Jhordy272/TestReport/README.md

 - Creation and reporting of test cases for each project.
 - Authentication and authorization using **JWT**.
 - JSON format responses.

+## API Documentation

+This project includes **Swagger** for API documentation, which allows you to view and test all available endpoints directly from your browser.

 ## Requirements